2000 CONCACAF Champions' Cup

 The 2000 CONCACAF Champions' Cup was the 36th edition of the annual international club football competition held in the CONCACAF region (North America, Central America and the Caribbean), the CONCACAF Champions' Cup.
 It determined that year's club champion of association football in the CONCACAF region.

-The Final Tournament was played in Los Angeles, California, and won by the Los Angeles Galaxy over Olimpia in the final match.
-This was also the last win by an MLS team in the CONCACAF Champions' Cup, now named the CONCACAF Champions League, until Seattle Sounders FC won the tournament in 2022.
+The tournament was played in Los Angeles, California, and won by the Los Angeles Galaxy over Olimpia in the final match.
+This was also the last win by an MLS team in CONCACAF's premier club competition, until Seattle Sounders FC won the 2022 CONCACAF Champions League.